dreamkeycyber/RevShellLocker/README.md

 #there is no file recovery if you forget your password and will have to retrieve previous version from one drive.
 #you can also recursively encrypt ALL backups by repeating the encrypt command if you so choose.
 Say there are only five file versions and you run encrypt 5 times you have encrypted every version of the file.

+###to decrypt run the decrypt ps1 file.

+#use following commands to decrypt:

+#for a single file
+Decrypt-File -FilePath "C:\path\to\your\file.txt" -Password "yourpassword".

+#for a directory
+Decrypt-FilesInDirectory -DirectoryPath "C:\path\to\your\directory" -Password "yourpassword".